SeniorDesign2024/.github/profile/README.md

 5. Testing the application (streaming_simulator)
 This repository contains code to test our project.

 For the best setup experience, follow steps 1-5 in that order.
 Setup instructions for each component can be found in that repository.

-After installation sign into our project with the following credentials:
+After installation sign into our project in both the web and mobile apps with the following credentials:
 Username : `demo`
 Password : `thisistest3`